-When they talk about the future with prospective customers, they touch upon all of the activities beyond the actual processing, that they're working on.
+When Stripe talks about the future with prospective customers, they touch upon all of the activities beyond the actual processing that they're working on.
 It's visionary, strategic highlights of a partner that can/will provide a broad array of services.
 This may not be surprising given Stripe’s deep Silicon Valley roots and that regions predisposition to think about new technology in a grand scale.

 With Adyen it's largely the opposite.
-Adyen is extremely focused solely on payment processing and doing everything they can to improve payment processing.
-They discuss success and decline rates and what they can do to possibly improve them for you today and over time.
-They discuss higher cart conversion via their support for alternative payment methods.
+Adyen is laser focused on payment processing and doing everything they can to improve payment processing.
+They discuss success and decline rates and what they can do to improve them for you today and over time, higher cart conversion via their support for alternative payment methods and so on.
 In terms of the window of focus it's short term and more tactical.
 Put simply, these two companies take very different approaches when it comes to thinking about and discussing payments.

 Stripe has always had a "freemium, give everyone access to payments" approach.
-This means they capture many of the stars of tomorrow‚ before they get started.
+The result is a strong hold on the SMB market and then growing with those accounts over time.
 Adyen on the other hand is focused on the mid to enterprise market.
 Adyen therefore follows a very disciplined, traditional, enterprise sales approach.
 They do their homework up front, ensure that the right number and level of people come to present, have very targeted presentations up front and follow a traditional enterprise selling playbook.

 So they don't typically approach enterprise opportunities in a way that many buyers of larger scale technology solutions expect.
 I've heard criticisms that they "just don't get it" when approaching large opportunities.
-This may be a fair criticism, or it may just be that buyers are expecting the traditional enterprise play book.
+This may be a fair criticism, or it may just be that buyers are expecting the traditional enterprise playbook but getting something different.

 What's lost though is that enterprise sales is a very expensive endeavor.
 Stripe's model is predicated upon capturing you through a open, simple on-boarding approach and avoiding the large, traditional, payment sales -- (which also can be aggressively focused on price only, at the expense of functionality).